Ahmed-Mana3/--encryption-and-decryption-program--/README.md

-# --encryption-and-decryption-program--
-⭐ encryption program using python🔐
+# ⭐ encryption program using python🔐

+I used python to build encryption and decryption message program.
+I used "string" to get the keyboard characters
+I used "random" to shuffle the encryption key